samarpro/villani-code/README.md

           Some tools help.
 Some tools suggest.
 Villani Code intervenes.
 ```
-**Villani Code** is terminal agent for repository inspection, correction, domination, and administrative unpleasantness.
-It connect to compatible model backend, enter codebase with confidence of man who already bought mountain fortress, and begin corrective campaign against weak abstractions, suspicious workarounds, and little functions doing nonsense in shadows.
+**Villani Code** is terminal agent optimize for small local model, repository inspection, correction, domination, and administrative unpleasant.
+It connect to compatible model backend, enter codebase with confidence of man who already bought mountain fortress, and begin corrective campaign against weak abstraction, suspicious workaround, and little functions doing nonsense in shadows.

 You provide model backend.
 You provide repository.